Skip to main content

 37 Ink | 9781668069912 | Published February 10, 2026

 Ethel Gathers, the proud wife of an American Officer, is living in Occupied Germany in the 1950s.
-After discovering a local orphanage filled with the abandoned mixed-race children of German women and Black American GI’s, Ethel feels compelled to help find these children homes.
-Philadelphia born Ozzie Phillips volunteers for the recently desegregated army in 1948, eager to make his mark in the world.
-While serving in Manheim, Germany, he meets a local woman, Jelka, and the two embark on a relationship that will impact their lives forever.
-In 1965 Maryland, Sophia Clark is given an opportunity to attend a prestigious all white boarding school and escape her heartless parents.
+After discovering a local orphanage filled with the abandoned mixed-race children of German women and Black American GIs, Ethel feels compelled to help find these children homes.
+Philadelphia-born Ozzie Phillips volunteers for the recently desegregated army in 1948.
+While serving in Mannheim, Germany, he meets a local woman, Jelka, and the two embark on a relationship that will impact their lives forever.
+In 1965 Maryland, Sophia Clark is given an opportunity to attend a prestigious all-white boarding school and escape her heartless parents.
 While at the school, she discovers a secret that upends her world and sends her on a quest to unravel her own identity.
+KEEPER OF LOST CHILDREN explores how one woman’s vision will change the course of countless lives.

 Robert B. Parker's Big Shot: A Jesse Stone Novel by Christopher Farnsworth - Fiction, Mystery